 Service area Description of service areas 2021/22 Budget \$'000 Aquatic Management of the strategic use of the Aquatic Centre, including Ехр 947 828 Recreation major refurbishment and upgrades.
-Rev - - NET 947 828 Library Provides resources and programs aimed at meeting the information, creation, educational and cultural needs of the diverse Ехр 778 810 Rev 195 207 community of Horsham in an equitable, effective, efficient, responsive and forward looking manner in accordance with the values and objectives of the Library Plan.
-NET 583 603 Management This service provides local and regional facilitation and leadership Ехр 856 697 and Rev 28 30 Administration meet the needs of the community.
-NET 828 667 Parks and includes sports grounds, parks, gardens, the Botanic Gardens Ехр 2,726 2,828 Gardens Rev 30 30 and playgrounds throughout the municipality.
-NET 2,696 2,798 Performing Arts This service encompasses the running of the Horsham Performing Ехр 2,689 2,599 Centre & Arts Centre operations, including Performing Arts, the Regional Rev 1,418 1,165 Visitor Services Art Gallery and support to visitors accessing the Visitor Services.
-NET 1,271 1,434 Sports and Provision and maintenance of outdoor and indoor sports and Ехр 698 697 Recreation recreation facilities throughout the municipality, and works with Rev 105 105 community groups and user groups to increase participation.
-NET 593 592 Streetscape This service provides street tree maintenance, tree planting and Ехр 1,280 1,278 and Public removal, along with city centre maintenance on lighting, signage Rev NET 3 3 Conveniences weniences and street furniture, and street cleaning.
+Rev - - NET 947 828 Library Provides resources and programs aimed at meeting the Ехр 778 810 information, creation, educational and cultural needs of the diverse Rev 195 207 community of Horsham in an equitable, effective, efficient, responsive and forward looking manner in accordance with the values and objectives of the Library Plan.
+NET 583 603 Management This service provides local and regional facilitation and leadership Ехр 856 697 and for planning, developing and delivering community services to Rev 28 30 Administration ration meet the needs of the community.
+828 667 Parks and J , , , , , , , , , , , , , , , , , , , 2,726 2,828 Gardens Rev 30 30 and playgrounds throughout the municipality.
+NET 2,696 2,798 Performing Arts Ехр 2,689 2,599 Centre & Rev 1,418 1,165 Visitor Services Art Gallery and support to visitors accessing the Visitor Services.
+NET 1,271 1,434 Sports and Provision and maintenance of outdoor and indoor sports and Ехр 698 697 Recreation Rev 105 105 community groups and user groups to increase participation.
+NET 593 592 Streetscape This service provides street tree maintenance, tree planting and Ехр 1,280 1,278 and Public removal, along with city centre maintenance on lighting, signage Rev 3 3 Conveniences and street furniture, and street cleaning.
 Climate change initiatives such as environmental footprint reduction program fall within this service.
 This service also provides operations and maintenance of the public conveniences in Horsham, Natimuk and several rural facilities.
-1,277 1,275 Youth and Early This service provides support to families with parenting, health and Ехр 1,425 1,525 · development, promotion of health, wellbeing and safety, social Rev 747 798 supports, youth facility "The Station", referrals and linking with local communities.
-678 727
+NET 1,277 1,275 Youth and Early This service provides support to families with parenting, health and Ехр 1,425 1,525 development, promotion of health, wellbeing and safety, social Rev 747 798 supports, youth facility "The Station", referrals and linking with local communities.
+678 727 Net Cost to Co uncil for Theme 2 - Liveability 8,873 8,924